To be eligible for subspecialty certification in Reproductive Endocrinology and Infertility, candidates must meet the criteria below:

 - Proof of your fellowship’s program-complete status.

 - A copy of your research paper.

 An exam fee of $3,525 must accompany your completed application.
 No application will be considered complete until all fees have been paid.
-Late applications will be charged a $250 late fee, or $3,775 total.
+Applications submitted after the first deadline will be charged a 30% late fee.